-Validating that the system behavior is in conformance with customer needs
+Validating that the system behavior is in conformance with customer needs.

-Verifying compliance with requirements specifications
+Verifying compliance with requirements specifications.

-Ensuring that the desired quality attributes are in place
+Ensuring that the desired quality attributes are in place.

 In simple terms, a testing strategy is an approach to testing on a given project.
 Consequently, it implies defining and documenting how to go about meeting the aforementioned objectives.